-

 SECTION 1.1.
 Article 16 of Chapter 95 of the General Statutes is amended by adding a new section to read:

-(a) Neither the Commissioner nor any employee or former employee of the Department is subject to a subpoena for appearance for purposes of inquiry into any occupational safety and health inspection, except in one of the following circumstances:
+(a) The Commissioner, any current employee, or any former employee of the Department may only be required to appear and testify regarding an occupational safety and health inspection under one of the following circumstances:

 (1) An enforcement proceeding is brought under this Article.